Borsdata-Sweden/API/README.md

 ## Rate Limits
 The API is rate limited to 2 calls pr.second.
 You will recieve a 429 when exceding the rate limit.

+There is no set max limit of api calls, but you should try not to exceed 10K api calls per 24h.
+It's ok to do more api calls occasionally, but not every day.
+Please try to stay below 10K per day.

 ## Issues Tracking
 We use GitHub's Issues tracker for our project.
 Feel free to create bug reports and features requests.
 Make sure to read the documentation before asking questions - this will avoid repeated questions, leaving us more time for developing the library.